Key West vs Key Largo – Which One is Right for Your Vacation?

 Who has More Things to do?
 Winner = Key West

 This is another question where the answer should be obvious.
 Given its size, and popularity with tourists, Key West has a plethora of things for visitors to do, including some great free activities you might want to check out.
 Meanwhile, Key Largo focuses more on the relaxation and restoration of the mind.
-There is an abundance of things to do for those who enjoy the natural beauty of the sea period from snorkeling to glass bottom boat cruises, it is every photographer’s dream.
+There is an abundance of things to do in Key Largo for those who enjoy the natural beauty of the sea period from snorkeling to glass bottom boat cruises, it is every photographer’s dream.